Luci-Paz/CMSC313-HW11/README.md

 ## What The Program Does
 The program takes an input of different hexidecimal numbers and displays the hexidecimal digits as ascii characters.
-- The input is predefined in the program with the memory location being labelled as the `inputBuf` and the information is stored as bytes
+- The input is predefined in the program with the memory location labelled as `inputBuf` and the information is stored as bytes

 <br>